Are you looking for the BEST balance bike for your toddler? The Woom 1 is that bike.

 We continue to be impressed with Woom’s dedication to building lightweight bikes.
 The fact that the Woom 1 comes in around the same weight as the Strider while including pneumatic tires, metal-spoked wheels, a rear v-brake, and a padded seat is seriously amazing!

 One area where Woom may not shine for everyone is their pricing.
-At $199, the Woom 1 costs $90 more than the foam-tire equipped Strider 12 Classic or the pneumatic-tire equipped Co-Op Cycles REV 12, which both sell for about $110.
+At $249, the Woom 1 costs $100+ more than the foam-tire equipped Strider 12 Classic or the pneumatic-tire equipped Co-Op Cycles REV 12.

 While the argument can be made that a 12” bike will be outgrown quickly, the re-sale value on Woom bikes are particularly high thanks to their quality and reputation, often getting 75% or more of the as-new price on the secondary market.